 Cassia Leaf Essential Oil Uses and Benefits

-In aromatherapy, cassia essential oil documented properties include analgesic, anesthetic, antibacterial, antifertility, antifungal, anti-inflammatory, antioxidant, antiviral, aphrodisiac, astringent, digestive, diruetic, expectorant, hepatic, hypotensor, immuno-stimulant, laxative, parasiticide, purgative, sedative, tonic, vasodilator.* It can be used with an aroma lamp, diffusor, lightbulb ring, misty spray.
+In aromatherapy, cassia essential oils documented properties include analgesic, anesthetic, antibacterial, antifertility, antifungal, anti-inflammatory, antioxidant, antiviral, aphrodisiac, astringent, digestive, diruetic, expectorant, hepatic, hypotensor, immuno-stimulant, laxative, parasiticide, purgative, sedative, tonic, vasodilator.* It can be used with an aroma lamp, diffusor, lightbulb ring, or as a misty spray.

 Cassia essential oil has been reported to be of benefit for colds and infection, and also with digestive issues such as nausea, flatulence, kidney issues, and diarrhea.* Cassia oil has some pain relieving properties.
 Emotionally, cassia may help to uplift moods.
 It is reviving to a fatigued mental state.

 Cassia essential oil can also be used as a disinfectant and is useful in household insect management.

 See our references at the bottom of this page for additional information.

 *This statement has not been evaluated by the FDA and is not intended to diagnose, treat, or prevent any disease.

 Cassia Leaf Essential Oil Uses and Benefits / Suggestions & Blends